Welcome to the B.08.30 test release

 Thread safe database client libraries.

-"Big Endian" byte order on "Little Endian" platforms.
-This will
+support an additional "Big Endian" byte order on "Little Endian" platforms.

 Fixed a number of issues with more than 2 billion records in a table.